 During the play activity, you will need to educate him to learn to inhibit the bite .
 To this end, every time he bites you hard, you should say something with which he understands that he has hurt you, such as “oh!” and you will stop playing, in this way, he will associate the strong biting with which the fun ends and he will learn to measure himself.

 Appropriate toys for puppies

 The toys or game elements you use should be varied to arouse their curiosity.
 And, obviously, safe and harmless for your pet, without toxic or harmful elements (for example, a stick or a pineapple could splinter and injure its mouth).
-In the same way, if the toy is broken or damaged, it would be better to get rid of it, as it could put your puppy at risk by hurting himself or choking if a piece comes off.
+In the same way, if the toy will break or damage, it would be better to get rid of it, as it could put your puppy at risk by hurting himself or choking if a piece comes off.

 Also, you should not allow your puppy to play with everyday items that you do not want him to get used to, such as slippers (even if it is old, he could find a new one that you do not want him to tear), paper, furniture … Offer him more suitable alternatives.

 Next, you should bear in mind that the activities that pose a challenge, such as intelligence or smell games, must adapt to their abilities, since the interesting thing is to find a balance point between not being too easy to avoid boredom , but not too difficult to avoid being frustrated and associating it as something negative.

 You finish the game

 In the same way as the beginning, you should be the one to indicate the end of the game once you see that your puppy is calm after playing, but not enough for him to abandon the activity (you must go one step ahead) .
 It is advisable that you communicate it by means of a sign or slogan such as “that’s it!” so that you understand it and, do not give in if he continues to insist on playing for the reasons that have been discussed above.
 You must understand that the activity has a beginning and an end.